pascallaliberte/sharpen.page/_posts/2021-03-12-inscheduler-rewrite-tweaking-the-pricing-next-steps.md

 ---
 layout: post
 title: "Rewrite for InScheduler - Part 5: Tweaking the Pricing and Next Steps"
+description: "The final problem to fix with InScheduler.com is the pricing and the buyer's next steps.
+They create anxiety!
+Let's fix that.
+Simple pricing, free…"
 categories: copywriting
 tags: showcase optimizing
 showcased: